Riverscapes/fmLTPBR/docs/Learn.md

 ---

 <h1><img src="assets/images/fmLTPBR-50.png">  fmLTPBR Learning Resources</h1>
 The following youTube videos are set up to guide users through all aspects of the LTPBR monitoring protocol and its implementation within the fmLTPBR database application.
-The videos do their best to cover everything you need to know to get  started with the software, and organize project design, implementation, and monitoring.
+The videos do their best to cover everything you need to know to get started with the software and its role in project design, implementation, and monitoring.

 ## 01 - Protocol Introduction and Overview